 Set in the vibrant punk era of ’70s London, director Craig Gillespie - known for his works, I, Tonya and Fright Night - frames the journey of a non-conforming young girl named Estella (Stone) through the capital city’s rock and fashion evolution.

-Following a childhood tragedy, Estella befriends Horace (Joseph MacDonald) and Jasper (Ziggy Gardner), who thrust her into an early life of crime on the streets, pulling con jobs and using her imagination and sewing skills to create a brilliant array of disguises.
+Following a childhood tragedy, Estella befriends Horace (Paul Walter Hauser) and Jasper (Joel Fry), who thrust her into an early life of crime on the streets, pulling con jobs and using her imagination and sewing skills to create a brilliant array of disguises.
 An opportunity finally knocks for Estella when Jasper gets her a job working at London’s most fashionable department store, Liberty.
 However, Estella soon finds her world turning upside down when she goes up against fashion designer Baroness von Hellman (Emma Thompson).

 This is when things get wickedly fun: we watch two Emmas wreaking havoc on screen while being notoriously fashionable, thanks to Oscar-winning Mad Max: Fury Road costumer designer Jenny Beavan.